Our Procedures - Facelift

 Excessive fat accumulation

-These changes combine to transform your face from an attractive, youthful, energetic one, into a tired and aged appearance.
+These changes combine to transform your face from an attractive, youthful, and energetic one, into a tired and aged appearance.
 However, you can either diminish or reverse these effects with many different facial treatments.

 As we age, our skin changes.
 It loses elasticity and becomes dry and thin.
 As a result, the skin loses its ability to flex and then resume its original shape.
 It begins to retain lines where expressions cause it to fold.
 Wrinkles form all over the face.
 The skin gains a translucent, creepy appearance.